tgbv/cognigy-vg/README.md

 # cognigy-vg

-CLI to interact with [Cognigy Voice Gateway](https://www.cognigy.com/platform/cognigy-voice-gateway) product.
+CLI to interact with <a href="https://www.cognigy.com/platform/cognigy-voice-gateway" target="_blank">Cognigy Voice Gateway</a> product.
 Not affiliated with Cognigy or its subsidiaries.

 Features include and are not limited to:
 - Creating local snapshots (.csnap like).